SRGSSR/srganalytics-apple/docs/GETTING_STARTED.md

 on an `SRGMediaPlayerController` instance.

 Nothing more is required for correct media consumption measurements.
-During playback, all analytics labels for the content and its segments will be transparently managed for you.
+During playback all analytics labels for the content and its segments will be transparently managed for you.

 ## Automatic identity measurement labels using the SRG Identity library